TrendingTechnology/reactgo.com-1/blog/event-handling-react/index.md

 ```

-Let's learn more about, how to attach event handlers in functional and class Based components.
+Let's learn more about, how to attach event handlers in functional and class based components.

 ### Functional components